Women to drive movement: October 2013

 On 30 November 2014, Loujain Al-Hathloul made her move toward the Women to drive Movement in Saudi Arabia.
 As known, Saudi women are not able to have a driver's license, but Al-Hathloul previously obtained a driver's license from the United Arab Emirates.
 She filmed her experience of driving from the United Arab of Emirates with the intention of crossing the border back to Saudi Arabia.
 As a part of the support of the issue of the Saudi ban on women drivers.
 Al-Hathloul filmed herself driving on 26 October 2014.
 Her videos had over 800,000 views, a hashtag on Twitter, and also over 3,000 comments on YouTube.
-The public opinion with Al-Hathloul's case was divided to two groups, one group was supportive to what Lujain did, and the other one was not.
+The public opinion with Al-Hathloul's case was divided to two groups, one group was supportive to what Loujain did, and the other one was not.
 Al-Hathloul tweeted her followers about her journey from the beginning.
 When she arrived at the border of Saudi Arabia she tweeted that she was stopped by a Saudi customs officer at the border.
 Al-Hathloul tweeted to her followers to keep them up with her and said: "Twenty-four hours spent on the border of Saudi."
 She also tweeted: "They won't give me back my passport and they won't let me pass through and no word from the Ministry of Interior.
 Complete silence from all the officials."
 Loujain Al-Hathloul was arrested after she filmed her attempt to defy the ban of driving for Saudis Women.
 She was arrested for 73 days.